Mvrjustid/EmoPainChallenge2020/README.md

 The dataset is divided randomly into
 - Training Set (10 patients, 6 healthy subjects)
 - Validation Set (4 patients, 3 healhy subjects)
-- Testing Set (4 patients, 3 healthy subjects)
+- Test Set (4 patients, 3 healthy subjects)

 ## Participate
 To participate in the EmoPain Challenge 2019, please download, fill, and sign the EULA (link coming soon).
 The form should then be sent to **emopain19@gmail.com**.